String Covering: A Survey: Covers in strings

 However, to correct this deficiency, \cite{KRRPW2015} goes on to describe the \itbf{all-partial-covers} algorithm, with the same asymptotic time and space requirements, which computes the $\alpha$-partial cover for {\it all} $\alpha \in 1..n$.

 This approach was the first to enable computation of a cover of \s{x} that is in some sense optimal without requiring that it also be a border.
-The price paid for this achievement is that the algorithm requires the use of suffix trees augmented with additional nodes and additional values at each node, thus increasing both time and space requirements.
-The algorithm has apparently not yet been implemented.
+The price paid for this achievement is that the algorithm requires the use of the \textit{cover suffix tree} -- a suffix tree augmented with additional nodes and additional values at each node -- thus increasing both time and space requirements.
+This algorithm, among others, was implemented in~\cite{CR21}.
+More recently, Radoszewski in~\cite{radoszewski2023} proposes a remarkable linear time construction of the cover suffix tree data structure - thus showing that the all-partial-covers of a given string can be computed in $\bigO(n)$-time.

 In \cite{FIKPPST13} Flouri {\it et al.} introduced a restricted version of the partial cover called the \itbf{enhanced cover}: that is, a border (rather than a repeating substring) of \s{x} that, over all borders, covers a maximum number of positions in \s{x}.
 The authors showed that the enhanced cover could be computed in $\Theta(n)$ time on regular strings.
-Alatabbi {it et al.} \cite{AIRSS16} extended this idea to the \itbf{minimum enhanced cover} (MEC); that is, the shortest border yielding maximum coverage.
+Alatabbi {\it et al.} \cite{AIRSS16} extended this idea to the \itbf{minimum enhanced cover} (MEC); that is, the shortest border yielding maximum coverage.
 For example, the borders $aba$ and $ababa$ are both enhanced covers of $\s{x} = ababaaabababa$, covering all but one position, but $aba$ is the MEC.
-In \cite{AIRSS16} a faster algorithm was proposed that, moreover, by using the prefix array rather than the border array for computation, extended the results to indeterminate strings, for which they described an average-case $\bigO(n\log n)$, worst-case $\bigO(n^2)$ algorithm.
+In \cite{AIRSS16} an algorithm was proposed that, according to tests, performed somewhat faster in practice, and that moreover, by using the prefix array rather than the border array for computation, extended the cover calculation to indeterminate strings --- resulting in an average-case $\bigO(n\log n)$, worst-case $\bigO(n^2)$ algorithm.
 See also Section~\ref{ssec:lrseed} for a discussion of the \itbf{enhanced seed}.

-\subsection{Maximal Cover}
+\subsection{Maximal cover}

 Let $M = M_{\s{x}}$ denote the maximum number of positions in \s{x} covered by {\it any} repeating substring of \s{x}.
 Similar to the $\alpha$-partial cover described in Section~\ref{ssec:alphac}, \cite{MSb17} computes a \itbf{maximal cover}\footnote{There called ``optimal'' cover.} \s{u_M}, a repeating substring of \s{x} that covers $M_{\s{x}}$ positions.
 Since \s{u_M} may not be unique, the algorithm can return the longest or shortest \s{u_M}, as required.
 Thus, if $C(\s{x},\s{u})$ denotes the number of positions covered by \s{u}, then $M_{\s{x}} = C(\s{x},\s{u_M})$.
 Note that $M$ and \s{u_M} can also be identified by the $\bigO(n\log n)$ all-partial-covers algorithm of Kociumaka {\it et al.} \cite{KRRPW2015}, described in the previous subsection.